devartgr/joomla-devart-slider/README.md

 ---

-## Disclaimer / Limitation of Liability
+## Disclaimer

 This software is provided "as is", without warranty of any kind.

-DevArt shall not be held liable for any damages, data loss, downtime, security incidents, business interruption, loss of profits, or other consequences arising from the use or inability to use this software.

-Always test updates in a staging environment before deploying to production systems.
+Always test updates in a staging environment before deploying to production.